-- 1. Select one or more needs from (1) reading, (2) mathematics, (3) writing, (4) technology, (5) science, (6) fine arts, (7) social studies, (8) health, or (9) world languages. - 2.
+- 1. (All schools) Select one or more of the school's identified most critical academic needs from English language arts, math, or science, and (for high schools) to increase graduation rates and promote college and career readiness. - 2.
 Set goals that are specific, measurable, achievable, realistic, and time-based (SMART).